Bradford Odeon: Redevelopment proposals

-After a gap of 45 years, live music is foremost in current proposals to restore and reopen the New Victoria / Gaumont.
-Two parties, Bradford Live and Bradford One, have each proposed to remove the partitions and false walls inserted in 1968–69 and restore the original auditorium as a single performance space.
-Bradford One says the restored auditorium would provide part-standing capacity for 3107 people, or for 2,487 people all seated.
-Bradford Live says redevelopment would cost £20 million and claims it could increase capacity from the original 3,318 seats to between 3,500 and 4,000.
+Two parties, Bradford Live and Bradford One, each proposed to remove the partitions and false walls inserted in 1968–69 and restore the original auditorium as a single performance space.
+Bradford One said the restored auditorium would provide part-standing capacity for 3107 people, or for 2,487 people all seated.
+Bradford Live said redevelopment would cost £20 million and claimed it could increase capacity from the original 3,318 seats to between 3,500 and 4,000.

-As of January 2019 Bradford Live and NEC Group International working together have secured £4m funding and aim to start construction in summer 2019.
-As of 29 January 2020 expected opening was in 2021.
+In January 2019 Bradford Live and NEC Group International working together secured £4 million funding and aimed to start construction in summer 2019.
+The redevelopment of the Bradford Odeon into Bradford Live suffered numerous setbacks and delays due to the COVID-19 pandemic and parts of the existing building needing to be fully replaced rather than simply refurbished, pushing the completion of the new venue to 2024.

+In September 2024, when most of the refurbishment had been completed, NEC Group pulled out of the project "with immediate effect".
+Susan Hinchcliffe, leader of Bradford Council, stated that they would now be in discussion with several potential operators, and still intended to have the venue open to host events during Bradford City of Culture 2025.

+In February 2025, Trafalgar Entertainment agreed to take on the operation of the building, and signed a 25-year lease with Bradford Council.
+They announced that the official opening would be in late August or early September, By May, the announced programme included events from 1 August.